dcs619/dcs619.github.io/content/posts/2018-09-05--building-for-production-with-gatsby/index.md

 Here's my pitch:

-Gatsby opens with what you need to know, polishes up what you think you know, and runs everything else under the hood.
+Gatsby starts with what you need to know, polishes what you think you know, and puts everything else under the hood.

 Prefer to drive at a slower pace?
 [This](https://www.gatsbyjs.org/tutorial/) is for you.